AdamKorp/Wazuh-Mikrotik-Integration/README.md

 Monitor incoming logs by running a command  `sudo tcpdump -i ens18 tcp port 514 -A` and simulate a failed Winbox login → Logs should appear in tcpdump output.

+Now, to double-check that Wazuh is correctly receiving them, go to the Wazuh dashboard.
+In the top left corner, go to the menu, then > Explore > Discover.
+Search for 'winbox' to check if you can see the output log.

 <p>
   <br>
     <br>